Date of birth21 February 1991 (age 31)

 Ji joined the club from Japanese side INAC Kobe Leonessa, for whom she starred in a win over Chelsea in the final of the 2013 International Women's Club Championship (IWCC) in Tokyo.

 A four-time winner of her country’s Footballer of the Year award, Ji became the first South Korean to play in the FA Women’s Super League and proved to be an instant hit during her debut campaign in 2014.
 In April 2021, Ji became the first non-British player to reach 100 league appearances.
 Few players in the women’s game are blessed with the deft touch, vision, weight of pass and, most crucially, eye for goal that Ji possesses.

 By the end of her first season in England she had almost helped a side which finished near the bottom of the table in 2013 become champions of England, with the highlight of her campaign coming against Arsenal with a sublime last-minute winner.
-Although the Blues narrowly missed out on glory, Ji won the FA WSL Player of the Year prize, as well as making it a Chelsea double at the PFA awards as she collected the Players' Player of the Year honour alongside Eden Hazard.
+Although the Blues narrowly missed out on glory, Ji won the FA WSL Player of the Year prize, as well as making it a Chelsea double at the PFA awards as she collected the Players' Player of the Year honour.

 A first season which yielded nine goals from 19 appearances was just a taster of what was to come in 2015.
-Ji played a starring role as the Ladies ended their wait for a major honour after the Women’s World Cup mid-season, during which she had featured regularly for her country as they reached the knockout phase.
+Ji played a starring role as the Blues ended their wait for a major honour after the Women’s World Cup mid-season, during which she had featured regularly for her country as they reached the knockout phase.

 Of course, it was Ji again who got the ball rolling in the final-day win over Sunderland which confirmed our first-ever WSL championship - a player for the big occasion and top scorer for a second consecutive season, this time with 10 goals from 26 appearances.

 Once again, her end-of-season goal tally for 2016 hit double figures, an impressive figure for a player who typically played as a No.10 but also spent periods in a deeper midfield role.